 An impulse purchase is a spur of the moment, unplanned decision to buy a product, or service, right before making the purchase.
 Emotions and feelings play a significant role in an impulsive purchase, highly influenced by promotional messages or limited time offers.
+In this blog, we’ll play around with that psychological phenomena and show you can hack impulse buying with interactive content.

 According to Laura Brannon, a social psychologist and a professor in the department of psychological sciences at Kansas State University, who researches consumer psychology, “opportunities are more desirable the more restricted they are.”
 She says, “limiting the opportunity to purchase things at a large discount makes people desire the opportunity more.”